 In the afternoon we take a boat along the Tapiche River to what we call "dolphin corner," a spot where the pink dolphins (Inia geoffrensis) and gray dolphins (Sotalia fluviatilis) come every afternoon to hunt.
 Return to the lodge for hot dinner.

 Day 4.
 All day out.
-Light breakfast at 05:00.
+Breakfast at 05:00.
 We travel by canoe along stunning primary gallery forest to arrive at Garza Lagoon.
-Second breakfast is picnic style.
-Enjoy stunning views out over the canopy and lagoon from the top of our breathtaking 32m/105ft high Canopy Observation Tower, then explore the lagoon by boat.
+Enjoy stunning views out over the lagoon and enjoy the many birds.
 On the lagoon it is possible to observe the great black caiman (Melanosuchus niger) in broad daylight.
 We’ll have lunch in the field and continue afterwards into the swampy areas of the reserve.
 This is the territory of more black caiman, dusky titis (Callicebus moloch), large groups of red howler monkeys, and eye-catching jungle birds like the macaw and hoatzin (Opisthocomus hoazin).
 Return at sunset for hot dinner at the lodge.

 Day 5.
 Full breakfast at the lodge.
 Return transport to Iquitos, Peru.